- Our Community

 If you have any questions regarding fire department response, contact the department at 425-353-1606.

-The fire station at Paine Field incorporated a training wall and left a 900-foot open area on the upper level of the building to allow groups of 15 to 20 firefighters with equipment to discuss training scenarios such as rope evolutions prior to implementation.
+The fire station at Paine Field incorporates a training wall and a 900-foot open area on the upper level of the building to allow groups of 15 to 20 firefighters with equipment to discuss training scenarios such as rope evolutions prior to implementation.
 The deck of the open area has a 2-inch rubber decking material over a solid vinyl roof material.
 The training wall is built with cement filled CMU blocks.
-Anchors rated at 5,000 pounds are available for high angle evolutions and ladder related operations.
+Anchors rated at 5,000 pounds are available for high-angle evolutions and ladder-related operations.
 Anchors rated at 10,000 pounds were incorporated into the floor of the open area.
 All working valves (sprinkler control, hydrant, standpipe, etc.) associated with firefighting are located along the training wall area.

-The Snohomish County Paine Field Airport Police work under the supervision of the Snohomish County Sheriff's Office Operations Bureau.
+Airport police are all full-time deputies who provide law enforcement services at the airport under contract with the Snohomish County Sheriff's Office.
+They work under the supervision of the Snohomish County Sheriff's Office Operations Bureau.
 The Paine Field Airport Police are assigned to patrol and perform crime prevention, criminal investigations, and traffic enforcement on airport property and commercial areas of the airport.
 Airport tenants and citizens are encouraged to contact a deputy at 425-407-3999 with any non-emergency questions or concerns.
 In an emergency, dial 911 for assistance.